What is an SPIE Student Chapter?

 Some chapters may prefer to conduct bulk Memberships instead of individual SPIE Membership renewals in order to pay for all Memberships at once using one payment method.
 This is an option for all chapters who wish to pay for 10 or more Memberships.
 In order to do this, please complete our bulk Membership renewal form.
 You may also include new Members on this form, so long as all fields are completed.
 Once completed, please send the form to email@example.com.
 We will review the information and send an invoice for payment.

 Yes, you can open a bank account to pay for SPIE Membership fees from one source, or manage funds.

 US chapters looking to open a bank account must complete and submit IRS Form SS-4 directly to the Internal Revenue Service (IRS) to receive their EIN.
 On an annual basis, US chapters need to file the 990-N tax form.
 This form is very short, but if not filed for three consecutive years, the organization will automatically lose its tax-exempt status.

 Individual chapter logos should be used to promote events that are run or sponsored by the chapter.
 Chapters can use their logo as they see fit to create their identity.
 If the chapter sponsors events that they did not organize and/or run, then the logo should only be used to identify the chapter as a sponsor.
 Sponsorship may involve monetary funding, donated supplies, or volunteering time.

 It depends.
 The GIF logos provided by SPIE are small in size (180x50px) but have transparent backgrounds, making them ideal for websites with colored backgrounds.
 The provided JPG logo is larger (500x160px) but has a white background.
 For other sizes, we recommend scaling the three color (RGB) EPS file and then saving it as a JPG or GIF.

-EPS files were created using Illustrator 11.0 while GIFs and JPGs were created with Photoshop 7.0.
+EPS files were created using Illustrator 11 (also known as Illustrator CS), while GIFs and JPGs were created with Photoshop 7.0.